apache/arrow/docs/source/developers/java/building.rst

     [INFO] BUILD SUCCESS
     [INFO] ------------------------------------------------------------------------

-Java arrow-jni maven profile (build ORC / Gandiva / Dataset):
+To compile the JNI bindings for ORC / Gandiva / Dataset, use the ``arrow-jni`` Maven profile:

 .. code-block::